JCasasLopez/user-service-2.0/README.md

 # User Service 2.0
-An authentication and user management microservice that uses JWTs (JSON Web Tokens), a classic refresh token system, and Spring Security to implement login and logout capabilities, along with typical account-related features such as:
+An authentication and user management microservice that uses JWTs (JSON Web Tokens), a classic refresh token system, and Spring Security to implement login and logout capabilities, along with typical account-related features (see API section for details).
-- User registration and password reset (via verification tokens sent by email)
-- Password change
-- User upgrade to ADMIN role (only allowed for SUPERADMIN users)
-- Account status update (allowed for SUPERADMIN and ADMIN users)
-- Account deletion
-- Inter-service notifications (for other microservices)

 The microservice prioritizes security through short-lived, purpose-specific JWTs (verification, access and refresh) and an account lockout mechanism after 3 failed login attempts (tracked via Redis), to prevent brute-force attacks.
 Accounts are automatically unlocked after 24 hours (default values are configurable).
 Passwords are encrypted using BCrypt, and some of the endpoints are role-restricted.